EGFR Mutation Testing

 EGFR mutation testing is usually optimized to detect EGFR mutations that have demonstrated significance, but there may be uncommon or unique EGFR mutations present in a tumor that are not detected.

-The well-known activating EGFR mutations typically result in changes to small areas of EGFR protein.
+The well-known sensitizing EGFR mutations typically result in changes to small areas of EGFR protein.
 Testing for these types of mutations is commonly done by techniques such as real-time PCR or next-generation sequencing.

 What other testing might be done?